AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 ## Vertical Charts

 Most types of series can be drawn both in horizontal and vertical orientation.
-To find out how to do it, and what series this feature works with, see the [Vertical Charts](Vertical_Charts) article.
+To find out how to do it, and what series this feature works with, see the article about [Vertical Charts](Vertical_Charts/Overview).

 {sample}BCT\_General\_Settings\_12{sample}

 ## 3D Charts

 Using AnyChart, you can create 3D versions of the following chart types: Area, Bar, Column, and Pie.
-Read more: [3D Charts](3D_Charts).
+Read more: [3D Charts](3D_Charts/Overview).

 ## Custom Drawing